 Check the files, photos, and videos once after copying them to a safe location for corruption.
 Files can be corrupted while transferring so always double-check.
 Check your download folder of internal storage to see if there are any important files and documents or not.
 Keep every important file safe and leave the unwanted.

 4) Keep Application Data safe

 This is a bit of hidden data behind the sight for many normal uses.
 There may be some specific apps that don’t save data on servers or online.
 In this case, we need to export data or copy the app folder from the phone.
 Sometimes this includes saved images from Facebook, Twitter, safe files of games, render files, etc. Android app data can sometimes be useful in the future restore process.
 There can be many things actually.
 Some apps may also store encrypted songs, videos files offline.
 All these may also be useful if we create a backup and restore it in the future.
 So just figure out what is useful and what can be downloaded later before copying everything.

 5) Save the Settings

-Users might have made specific changes, calibrations in the settings of their phone or in different apps.
+Users might have made specific changes and calibrations in the settings of their phones or in different apps.
 There may be special certificates, configuration files installed and fine-tunings made.
-It can be tedious and time consuming to do them again or install them again.
-Network APN settings, PIN, PUK Code, Unlock codes are also some examples.
+It can be tedious and time-consuming to do them again or install them again.
+Network APN settings, PIN, PUK Code, and Unlock codes are also some examples.
 Therefore always store them in a safe place.
 We prefer to create a backup of such things and export settings files whenever possible in these cases.
 Else we recommend copying the settings in a text file and saving them on a computer.
 You can also take a screenshot of such calibrations or settings and then copy those images to a safer place.